Be more confident, efficient, and effective with lower back pain treatment and rehabiitation

 Part 3: Understanding Modern Pain Science

-Pain is the primary complaint of most of our patients.
-So we need a basic knowledge of what pain is and why it occurs.
 But modern pain science has drastically changed our understanding of pain.
 We now know that pain is not so much a result of tissue damage or faulty movement patterns.
 Instead, modern science tells us pain is output generated by the brain meant to protect us.

 In this section we’ll provide a summary of the modern understanding of pain.
-We’ll review the evolutionary origins of the pain system, why our pain system will often become hyper-sensitive (smoke detector principle), and the role of learning and past experiences (sometimes the body can learn to hurt).
+Here we review the evolutionary origins of the pain system, why our pain system will often become hyper-sensitive (smoke detector principle), and the role of learning and past experiences (sometimes the body can learn to hurt).
 This of course has far reaching effects for clinicians and therapists.

 Part 4: The Effects Of Exercises On The Brain: Smudging & Cortical Reorganization